-The ADT7483A can be put into low power standby mode by setting Bit 6 (Mon/STBY bit) of the Configuration 1 register (read address = 0x03, write address = 0x09) to 1.
-When Bit 6 is 0, the ADT7483A operates normally.
+The ADT7481 can be put into low power standby mode by setting Bit 6 (Mon/STBY bit) of the Configuration 1 register (Read Address 0x03, Write Address 0x09) to 1.
+The ADT7481 operates normally when Bit 6 is 0.
 When Bit 6 is 1, the ADC is inhibited, and any conversion in progress is terminated without writing the result to the corresponding value register.

-The SMBus is still enabled.
-Power consumption in the standby mode is reduced to less than 5 $\mu$ A.
+The SMBus is still enabled in low power standby mode.
+Power consumption in this standby mode is reduced to a typical of 5 $\mu$ A if there is no SMBus activity, or up to 30 $\mu$ A if there are clock and data signals on the bus.

-When the device is in standby mode, it is still possible to initiate a one-shot conversion of both channels by writing to the oneshot register (Address 0x0F), after which the device will return to standby.
+When the device is in standby mode, it is still possible to initiate a one-shot conversion of both channels by writing to the one-shot register (Address 0x0F), after which the device will return to standby.
 It does not matter what is written to the one-shot register, all data written to it is ignored.
 It is also possible to write new values to the limit register while in standby mode.
-If the values stored in the temperature value registers are now outside the new limits, an ALERT is generated, even though the ADT7483A is still in standby.
+ALERT and THERM are not available in standby mode and, therefore, should not be used because the state of these pins is unreliable.